See a Need and Then Do

 Before you ask for readers, write the article you wish you could read.
 Before you ask for the sale, create the product you wish you had.
-These were the two quotes from James Clear’s 3-2-1 weekly email that caught my attention this week.
+These two quotes from James Clear’s 3-2-1 weekly email caught my attention this week.

 Some helpful tips: